Ju-Arrighi/metrics/README.md

 **Usage instructions**

 The app is simple to use.
 You can just type the metrics information to be added at the database and it automatically plots graphs in a dashbord format.

-**To do**

-I would like to improve app flexibility.
-I made some comments about it but didn't run the idea.
-I will still work on it to improve it.